-Dr. Drea Zigarmi, the Director of Research for Blanchard, has published five books on leadership and authored numerous articles in various journals.
+Dr. Drea Zigarmi, the Director of Research for The Ken Blanchard Companies, has published five books on leadership and authored numerous articles in various journals.
 Drea also teaches at the University of San Diego in the Master of Science in Executive Leadership Program.
 He holds a bachelor's degree in biology from Norwich University, and a master's degree in humanistic education and an EdD in organizational studies from the University of Massachusetts.

-Dr. Taylor Peyton Roberts conducts research for Blanchard and is Managing Partner and Cofounder of Valencore Consulting, a leadership development and research firm in San Diego.
+Dr. Taylor Peyton Roberts conducts research for The Ken Blanchard Companies and is Managing Partner and Cofounder of Valencore Consulting, a leadership development and research firm in San Diego.
 She holds a BS in psychology from California State University Long Beach, an MS in industrial/organizational psychology from San Diego State University, and a PhD in leadership studies from the University of San Diego.
 She has held teaching positions for San Diego State University's Department of Management and for the University of San Diego's Department of Leadership Studies.

-Dobie Houson is a former Director of Marketing Research for Blanchard and was responsible for competitive, market, and customer intelligence.
+Dobie Houson is Director of Marketing Research for The Ken Blanchard Companies and is responsible for competitive, market, and customer intelligence.